Is 2020 ready for Gen Z?

 Liberal and engaged

 Perhaps some of these findings are expected.
 Gen Z is the most racially diverse generation, and the least religious.
-They are less conservative, with almost 1/3 (32%) identifying as somewhat or very liberal, versus 25% who self-identify as conservative.
-They are even more liberal than Millennials (27%), a group which is sometimes portrayed as a radical departure from previous generations as they “kill” various industries and entities (chain restaurants, credit cards, stoves, divorce) with their so-called “unusual” behavior and choices.
+They are less conservative, with 1/3 (33%) identifying as somewhat or very liberal, versus 28% who self-identify as conservative.
+They are even more liberal than Millennials (25%), a group which is sometimes portrayed as a radical departure from previous generations as they “kill” various industries and entities (chain restaurants, credit cards, stoves, divorce) with their so-called “unusual” behavior and choices.

-Despite many of them being below voting age, Gen Z has a higher percentage of those who have donated to a political campaign (34%) than any other age cohort.
-People age 73 and older—a generation with access to the polls for over 50 years—were next at 29%.
+Despite many of them being below voting age, Gen Z has a significantly higher percentage of those who donated to a political campaign in the past two years (24%) than any other age cohort.

-Generation Z and their older siblings (Millennials) are also significantly more likely to have attended a march or rally as compared to their elders.
+Generation Z is also more likely to have attended a march or rally as compared to their elders.

 Anxiety is rampant